FREE Shipping on orders over $899

 10. Rest and Sleep

 Adequate rest and good quality sleep are crucial for eye recovery and overall health.
-Make sure you get enough sleep and rest your eyes when necessary.
+Make sure you get enough sleep and rest your eyes when needed.

 Common Threats to Eye Health

-Now that we've explored how to care for your eyes, it's important to know some of the common threats to eye health.
-Awareness of these risks will help you take preventive measures.
-Here is a list of common eye conditions:
+Now that we've explored how to care for your eyes, it's important to understand some common threats to eye health.
+Awareness of these risks will help you take preventative measures.
+Here's a list of common eye conditions:

-Cataracts are a clouding of the lens of the eye that can make vision difficult.
+Cataracts are a clouding of the eye's lens that can impair vision.
 They often develop with age, but can also be caused by injury or genetic factors.
-Cataract surgery is an effective solution to restore vision.
+Cataract surgery is an effective solution for restoring vision.

 2. Macular Degeneration